Blendify/blender-manual/trunk/blender_docs/manual/advanced/command_line/arguments.rst

 ==============

 ``-y``, ``--enable-autoexec``
-   Enable automatic Python script execution (default).
+   Enable automatic Python script execution (default) ``-Y``, ``--disable-autoexec``
-``-Y``, ``--disable-autoexec``
-   Disable automatic Python script execution (pydrivers & startup scripts).
+   Disable automatic Python script execution (pydrivers & startup scripts)

 ``-P``, ``--python`` ``<filename>``
-   Run the given Python script file.
+   Run the given Python script file
 ``--python-text`` ``<name>``
-   Run the given Python script text block.
+   Run the given Python script text block ``--python-expr`` ``<expression>``
-``--python-expr`` ``<expression>``
-   Run the given expression as a Python script.
+   Run the given expression as a Python script ``--python-console``
-``--python-console``
-   Run blender with an interactive console.
+   Run blender with an interactive console ``--python-exit-code``
-``--python-exit-code``
    Set the exit-code in [0..255] to exit if a Python exception is raised (only for scripts executed from the command line), zero disables.
 ``--addons``
-   Comma separated list of add-ons (no spaces).
+   Comma separated list of add-ons (no spaces)

 Debug Options